-Beginning fall 2019, Western students can embark on a new field of study on the Bellingham campus: Holocaust and Genocide Studies.
-“Western is the first public university in the state with such a minor,” says Sandra Alfers, Director of the Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity, where the new minor will be housed.
+“Western is the first public university in the state with such a minor,” says Sandra Alfers, Director of the Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity.
 “It is another major accomplishment for us.
 Western is clearly starting to address state needs, particularly in light of the recently amended Washington State Senate Bill 5612, which strengthens Holocaust Education in Washington schools, including the teaching of genocide and crimes against humanity.”

-The new minor at WWU includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
+Western’s HGST minor includes courses from six different disciplines and two colleges and combines historical understanding with a cross-disciplinary exploration of both the Holocaust and genocide.
 It will prepare students to be successful and engaged members of society and will enable them to learn the tools needed to work in and across disciplines to identify and creatively solve key societal problems, both local and global.

 Please stop by the Ray Wolpow Institute office, call 360.650.7737, or email wolpow.institute.edu, if you are interested in learning more about the HGST minor.